permitio/opal/README.md

 - OPAL builds on top of OPA adding realtime updates (via Websocket Pub/Sub) for both policy and data.

-- OPAL embraces decoupling of policy and code, and doubles down on decoupling policy (GIT driven) and data (distributed data-source fetching engines).
+- OPAL embraces decoupling of policy and code, and doubles down on decoupling policy (Git driven) and data (distributed data-source fetching engines).